myparcelnl/woocommerce/README.md

     $ npm i
     ```
 2. Make your changes
     * Optional: Run the following command to rebuild assets on every code change:
    ```shell script
    $ gulp watch
    ```
-   > :warning:️ **Note**: When building with `gulp watch` assets are **not** run through Babel.
-This type of build will not be compatible with older browsers.

 3. Test your changes
     * Locally, if the source directory is inside your `<wordpress>/wp-content` folder.
         ```shell script